Cobase/cobase/README.md

 #Upcoming features

+- Users can delete groups they have created
 - Comprehensive user profiles
 - Allow users to upload own avatars in addition to already implemented Gravatar
 - Allow email notifications to subscribed groups when someone posts to those groups